TR Ericsson: Exhibitions, collections and awards

 Notable acquisitions of artist books, photographs, paintings, works on paper and sculptures, include those by the Cleveland Museum of Art, the Dallas Museum of Art, the Indianapolis Museum of Art, the Fine Arts Library of the Harvard Library, the Progressive Collection, the Whitney Museum, the Yale University Arts Library, the Museum of Modern Art Library, and the Smithsonian Institution Libraries.

 In 2015, the artist’s first solo museum exhibition, Crackle & Drag, opened at the Cleveland Museum of Art/Transformer Station, accompanied by a Yale University Press monograph that was shortlisted for the Paris Photo-Aperture Foundation and Kraszna Krausz Book awards.
 A 2017 recipient of the Print Center’s annual international award, “Crackle & Drag” was also the subject of a solo exhibition at the Everson Museum of Art.

 In 2018, Ericsson installed a large-scale outdoor bronze sculpture for a private collection in Northeast Ohio that includes works by Richard Serra, Sol Lewitt, Roxy Paine, AI Wei Wei, and Andy Goldsworthy.
-In 2019 one of his “letter works” was included in the group exhibition Frederick Douglass: Embers of Freedom at SCAD Museum of art in Savannah, Georgia.
+In 2019 one of his “letter works” was included in the group exhibition Frederick Douglass: Embers of Freedom at SCAD Museum of art in Savannah, Georgia..
+Ericsson’s work and writing are included in the publication Amor Mundi: The Collection of Marguerite Steed Hoffman.
+In 2023, he began his project “57 Years” in which he will paint one work for each year of his mother’s life.
+According to the dealer Harlan Levey Projects, the project will be completed in 2028 when Ericsson turns 57.